Welcome to the Machine Learning Department at Carnegie Mellon University

 PhD Graduate Student Data Sheet

-Completing the PhD Graduate Student Data Sheet is the first step in letting us enter your information into the Student Information System.
-You should have already completed this form by April 30th.
+Completing the PhD Graduate Student Data Google Form is the first step in letting us enter your information into the Student Information System.
+You should complete this form by April 30th.

 Getting your CMU student ID Card